LinkedIn Featured Section Strategy: What to Put There to Win More AI Agency Clients

 When a prospect is evaluating whether to reach out to you, they visit your LinkedIn profile and read it like a sales page.
 They look at your headline, your photo, your about section — and then their eye lands on the Featured section, which sits prominently below the top fold of every profile.

-Why the LinkedIn Featured Section Matters More Than Most People Think
+Why the Featured Section Matters More Than Most AI Agency Owners Think

 The Featured section appears in one of the highest-attention positions on your LinkedIn profile — immediately below your headline and photo, before your experience or education.
 On both desktop and mobile, it is one of the first things a profile visitor encounters after forming their initial impression.